syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/18.vpnaas/docs.en.md

 ### Overview

-OpenStack's Neutron provides VPN through VPN as a Service (VPNaaS).
+OpenStack's Neutron provides Site-to-Site IPsec IKEv1 VPN through VPN as a Service (VPNaaS).
-This means that policies can be created directly within OpenStack.
+This means that IPsec policies and connections are configured within the OpenStack.
-No dedicated VPN-Instance is required to use this service.
+No dedicated virtual machines are required to use this service.

 !!! **Feature availability**
 !!!
 VPNaaS is currently available in our both regions 'dbl & cbk'.